Frequently Asked Questions

 If an international student has received a bachelors or masters degree from a college/university within the United States, the TOEFL is not required.

-The online application will close at the end of the day on January 1st.
+The online application will close at the end of the day on December 15th.
 You will be unable to complete or submit your online application after that point.
-Late supplemental materials (letters of recommendation, official test scores, and official transcripts to Office of Admissions) will delay consideration of your application.
+Late supplemental materials (letters of recommendation, official test scores, and official transcripts to Office of Admissions) can still be processed after the deadline, but will delay consideration of your application.

 Is there an additional form to apply for departmental teaching/research positions?